jeremyckahn/storytime-with-github/story.md

 A cough from across the room.
 "Hello?" said a small, confused voice, "who... am... is... what?
 O-M-G!"
 The dwarf lives.

+The wizard had achieved his life long goal -  to create life!
+Granted, the wizard had no social contact due to the seclusion of his lair carved into the side of a mountain, so he used what was available to him to forge the living being.
+Specifically, Ralph was alchemized from from rocks, a rusty ladle, leftover dumpings, a pinecone, and a goat.

+Stranger things have happened.

+"Ralph," proclaimed the wizard.
+"Your name is Ralph."

+"I... hunger..." said the bow-legged Ralph.

+"What can I get you, my child?"
+Asked the wizard in a comforting, fatherly tone.

+"I want...
+BRAINS!!!"

+And with that, Ralph scuttled out of the lair and toward the quiet village of _Viessay_, near the foothills of the mountain in which the wizard resided.

 __Fork and continue the story!__